OPTimize Birth

 OPTimize Your Birth

-Sample our expert-created birth prep course with intro videos, a kegel module, and exercise circuits that support your pelvic floor.
+Sample our expert birth prep course with intro videos, pelvic floor module, and 1 week preview of prenatal exercise strength training program

 ✺ Frequently asked questions ✺